Nordiska's Board of Directors

-The Board must take into account Nordiska's long-term financial interests, the risks Nordic is exposed to and may be exposed to and the capital required to cover Nordiska's risks.
+The Board must take into account Nordiska's long-term financial interests, the risks Nordiska is, and may be, exposed to as well as the capital required to cover Nordiska's risks.
 This also applies when the Board adopts governing documents and establishes overall objectives and strategies.

-The Board shall ensure that there are the required written internal governing documents to the extent required by applicable external regulations, and also in other respects to govern Nordiska's Operation.
+The Board shall ensure that there are internal governing documents in place to the extent required by applicable external regulations, and also in other respects to govern Nordiska's operations.
 The Board shall ensure that these internal governance documents are regularly, at least annually, evaluated and reviewed.

 The Board shall regularly assess the effectiveness of Nordic's framework for internal governance and control with regard to regulatory compliance and risk management and ensure that appropriate measures taken to rectify any deficiencies.

-The Board of Directors shall supervise that the CEO fulfils his duties and is responsible for his appointment and dismissal.
+The Board of Directors shall supervise that the CEO fulfils his duties and is responsible for his appointment and dismissal of the CEO.
 The Board shall ensure that Nordiska's organisation is appropriate, which is why the Board shall continuously evaluate Nordiska's handling routines, guidelines for the management and investment of Nordiska's funds.